Water In Gas tank

 1. Maintaining Fuel Quality

-Choose high-quality fuel and opt for reputable gas delivery services.
+Choose high-quality fuel and reputable fuel delivery services.
 Water contamination can occur even in storage tanks.
-So, storing the fuel in reliable above-ground fuel tanks is a good practice.
+Store fuel in reliable above-ground fuel tanks and understand how long you can store diesel, since extended storage can degrade fuel quality.

 A proper gas cap seals the fuel tank and prevents water from entering the fuel system.
 If it’s faulty or worn, replace it promptly to avoid water contamination.